 - dried goat curds (Mongolia)

-- tripe stew (Italy, Mexico, Greece)
+- tripe stew (Italy, Mexico, Greece, China)

 Internal organs for sale in a Namibian market |